CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>      Interface
   <ipv6-prefix-id>    IPv6 address and route prefix in CIDR notation

-### Atrributes
+### Attributes

-  autoconfig          Indicates to hosts on the local link that the specified
+  autoconfig          Indicates to hosts on the local link that the specified  prefix can be used for v6 autoconfiguration

-                      prefix can be used for v6 autoconfiguration off-link            Indicates that adverisement makes no statement about on- link or off-link properties of the prefix preferred-lifetime  Time in seconds that addresses generated from a prefix remain preferred router-address      Indicates to hosts on the local link that the specified prefix contains a complete IP address by setting R flag valid-lifetime      Time in seconds the prefix is valid for on-link determination
+  off-link            Indicates that adverisement makes no statement about on-link or off-link properties of the prefix

+  preferred-lifetime  Time in seconds that addresses generated from a prefix remain preferred

+  router-address      Indicates to hosts on the local link that the specified prefix contains a complete IP address by setting R flag

+  valid-lifetime      Time in seconds the prefix is valid for on-link determination

 ## nv set interface <interface-id> ip neighbor-discovery prefix <ipv6-prefix-id> valid-lifetime 0-4294967295

 ### Usage